 Note: For detailed descriptions of the exercises in each workout and important form cues, click on the links to be directed to the full workout post.

-Total Body Workouts (No Equipment Required)
+Total Body Workouts in 30 Minutes or Less (No Equipment Required)

 This workout incorporates three blocks that you will rotate through four times.
 The first round is the longest and the duration of each subsequent round decreases a bit.
 Hopefully this serves as motivation to stick with it, knowing you’ll knock out the hardest part of the workout first!